 Evergreen Treatment Services has been working to transform the lives of individuals and their communities through innovative and effective addiction and social services in Western Washington since 1973.
 Alford Group has had the honor of walking the path of success-amid-epidemic with this remarkable nonprofit since 2014.
-Their task is far from complete, but their story – and their successes to date – are worth highlighting today.
+Its task is far from complete, but its story – and its successes to date – are worth highlighting today.

 Opioid abuse not only flew under the radar of the general population for many years, but also flew under the radar of the philanthropic community.
 This was largely due to the stigma associated with the addiction.

 Is there any social issue more stigmatized than drug addiction?
 We know that we’ve saved lives, brought families back together, and made a real difference.
 Yet over many years we never dared talk about our work with our friends, our neighbors, our colleagues.
 Just like our clients suffering from opioid addiction, we Board members were judged negatively for being affiliated with such an ailment.
 We too felt the sting of stigma.

 What the “sting of stigma” has meant for Evergreen Treatment Services is that, since 1973, it has been operating legally, but without philanthropic support.
 Broad community awareness was low-to-nonexistent.
 Outreach and networking efforts were confined to public agencies directly responsible for services to this population.

 Fast-forward to 2014.
 Deaths from opioid overdose now surpass deaths from traffic accidents.
 Opioid addiction is now identified as an epidemic by virtually all professional societies and public agencies.
 The gravity of the issue has become impossible to ignore and is now talked about openly and publicly whenever and wherever people gather.

 Transformation of Evergreen Treatment Services